ejdzenem/gitcheatsheets/git-add.md

 #### Using `git reset` to undo `git add`

-`git reset` is a flexible and powerful command.
+`git reset` is a flexible command.
 One of its many use cases is to move changes _out_ of the staging area.
 To do this, use the "mixed" level of reset, which is the default.

 To move staged changes from the staging area to the working directory without affecting committed history, first make sure that you don't have any additional changes to the files in question as mentioned above.
 Then, type `git reset HEAD` (aka `git reset --mixed HEAD`).